Armed Girl's Machiavellism: Characters

 A middle school girl prodigy who skipped a grade.
 She is blind and is the strongest of the Five.
 She is an expert at iaido.
-She and Nomura studied a similar style of swordsmanship, while Nomura practices the Jigen-ryu, Tsukuyo practices its descendant style, the Yakumaru Jigen-ryū.
-Even though using the same sword style, Tsukuyo still managed to overpowered him with her fully mastered sword skills.
+She and Nomura studied a similar style of swordsmanship, while Nomura practices the Jigen-ryu, Tsukuyo practices its descendant style, Yakumaru Jigen-ryū.
+Even though using the same sword style, Tsukuyo still managed to overpower him with her fully mastered sword skills.
 Days after Kirukiru Amou getting expelled, Inaba had made Nomura to become her disciple to further increase his Spirit Bullet's power.